litestar-org/litestar/docs/usage/1-route-handlers.md

 ## Semantic Handler Decorators

-Starlite also includes the following decorators, which as their names suggest already pre-set the `http_method` kwarg:
+Starlite also includes the following decorators:

 * `delete`
 * `get`
 * `patch`
 * `post`
 * `put`

+The above decorators pre-set the http_method to the one designated by their name.
+Additionally, there is the `redirect` decorator which is discussed after these.

 ```python
 from typing import List